- 500 g minced beef

 Today, there are several different variations.
 The most famous is Leskovac pljeskavica, named after the town of Leskovac in southern Serbia.
 The traditional Leskovac Grill Festival is held there every year.
 In 2016 the largest pljeskavica in the world weighing 63 kg was made there.

-As well as Leskovac, there are other variations such as Hajducka (pork smoked meat) and Sarska pljeskavica (stuffed with soft cheese).
+As well as Leskovac, there are other variations such as Hajducka (pork smoked meat) or Sarska pljeskavica (stuffed with soft cheese).

 The name pljeskavica comes from the way it is prepared.
 Namely, pljesak means clap hands.